-5.1 The height of buildings and other major structures must not exceed 12 metres above datum ground level measured to the parapet or eaves.

-The building height shall be measured from a horizontal plane 12 metres above natural ground level taken from Monaro Highway road reserve boundary.
-The height of the road reserve may be normalised where it passes over culverts and other localised earthworks.

-- 5.2 Minor building elements (such as lift overruns and roof plant) may extend above the 12metre building height where these elements are designed to be integrated into the architecture of the building. - 5.3 Specific built elements required for the operation of the prison such as security lighting, prison fences and communication facilities may exceed the 12-metre height limit, provided there is not an adverse visual impact on the Monaro Highway.
+- 5.1 The height of buildings and other major structures must not exceed 12 metres above datum ground level measured to the parapet or eaves. - The building height shall be measured from a horizontal plane 12 metres above natural ground level taken from Monaro Highway road reserve boundary.
+The height of the road reserve may be normalised where it passes over culverts and other localised earthworks. - 5.2 Minor building elements (such as lift overruns and roof plant) may extend above the 12metre building height where these elements are designed to be integrated into the architecture of the building. - 5.3 Telecommunications towers and minor structures that are required for the operation of an emergency services facility may exceed the 12-metre height limit, provided there is not an adverse visual impact on the Monaro Highway.
 Structures above 12 metres should be screened to the maximum extent possible.